pathminder/pathminder.github.io/_races/halflings.md

 ## Halfling Racial Traits

 - **+2 Dexterity, +2 Charisma, –2 Strength:** Halflings are nimble and strong-willed, but their small stature makes them weaker than other races.
-- **Small:** Halflings are Small creatures and gain a +1 size bonus to their AC, a +1 size bonus on attack rolls, a --1 penalty to their Combat Maneuver Bonus and Combat Maneuver Defense, and a +4 size bonus on Stealth checks.
+- **Small:** Halflings are Small creatures and gain a +1 size bonus to their AC, a +1 size bonus on attack rolls, a --1 penalty to their Combat Maneuver Bonus and Combat Maneuver Defense, and a +4 size bonus on [Stealth](/skills/stealth/) checks.
 - **Slow Speed:** Halflings have a base speed of 20 feet.
 - **Fearless:** Halflings receive a +2 racial bonus on all saving throws against fear.
 This bonus stacks with the bonus granted by halfling luck.
 - **Halfling Luck:** Halflings receive a +1 racial bonus on all saving throws.
-- **Keen Senses:** Halflings receive a +2 racial bonus on Perception skill checks.
+- **Keen Senses:** Halflings receive a +2 racial bonus on [Perception](/skills/perception/) skill checks.
-- **Sure-Footed:** Halflings receive a +2 racial bonus on Acrobatics and Climb skill checks.
+- **Sure-Footed:** Halflings receive a +2 racial bonus on [Acrobatics](/skills/acrobatics/) and [Climb](/skills/climb/) skill checks.
 - **Weapon Familiarity:** Halflings are proficient with slings and treat any weapon with the word "halfling" in its name as a martial weapon.
 - **Languages:** Halflings begin play speaking Common and Halfling.
 Halflings with high Intelligence scores can choose from the following: Dwarven, Elven, Gnome, and Goblin.

 ## Alternate Racial Traits

 The following racial traits may be selected instead of existing halfling racial traits.
+Consult your GM before selecting any of these new options.

 **Adaptable Luck:** Some halflings have greater control over their innate luck.
 This ability gives them more options for how they can apply their good fortune from day to day, but also narrows its scope.
 Three times per day, a halfling can gain a +2 luck bonus on an ability check, attack roll, saving throw, or skill check.
 If halflings choose to use the ability before they make the roll or check, they gain the full +2 bonus; if they choose to do so afterward, they only gain a +1 bonus.
 Using adaptive luck in this way is not an action.
 This racial trait replaces halfling luck.